openvinotoolkit/open_model_zoo/demos/object_detection_demo/cpp/README.md

 ## How It Works

-On the start-up, the application reads command-line parameters and loads a network to the Inference Engine.
+On startup, the application reads command-line parameters and loads a network to the Inference Engine.
 Upon getting a frame from the OpenCV VideoCapture it performs inference and displays the results.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
-If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
+If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with the `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

 This demo operates in asynchronous manner by using "Infer Requests" that encapsulate the inputs/outputs and separates *scheduling and waiting for result*, as shown in code mockup below: